tilden/tilden.github.io/about.md

 	</a>
 </div>

-Let's be honest, no one likes badly designed user interfaces.
-However, in order to fix the problems, you need to know <b>why</b> they're so bad.
-Over the course of my years as a CS major, HCI student, and professional UX engineer, I've been learning to do exactly that.

-Right now, I'm working at [Sicom Systems, Inc](http://www.sicom.com), where I'm designing software to make managing your fast food restaurant empire fun and exciting.
+## Hi there!

+I'm a UX designer with a multidisciplinary background -- this allows me to approach design from multiple perspectives, and even actualize my designs in the form of **functional prototypes**.
+My goal is to create designs that are **pleasant to use**; I believe that the best designs are those that you don't notice.

+I began **web design** even before I got my degree in **Computer Science**, which led me to focus on **human-computer interaction** during graduate school.
+I realized then that what I was truly passionate about was design itself, thus leading to my current role as a **UX designer**.
+Right now, I'm working at [Sicom Systems](http://www.sicom.com), where I strive to make systems used in quick-serve restaurants easier to use.
 To get a better idea of the kinds of products I work on, check out the [Restaurant Management System redesign project](/projects/restaurant_management)!

+I also enjoy [taking pictures](https://www.instagram.com/freakified/), and even co-author a [webcomic](http://www.scrapinold.com/23.html)!
+My greatest personal achievement is the creation of [JGA: Crossroads of Destiny](http://freakified.github.io/jga/), a complete video game, from scratch.

 <!-- In my spare time, I've built even more exciting projects, like JGA: Crossroads of Destiny. -->

-My goal is to improve the world's user interfaces, one step at a time.